-Ε. NEIGHBORHOOD IMPACTS OF REDEVELOPMENT ACTIVITY
+E. NEIGHBORHOOD IMPACTS OF REDEVELOPMENT ACTIVITY

-The redevelopment area contains approximately 5,639 residential units, including approximately 1,985 low and moderate Income dwellings.
+The redevelopment area Downtown CRA district contains 2,322 housing units (Feb 2016). approximately 5,639 residential units, including approximately 1,985 low and moderate income dwellings.
 There is no shortage of affordable housing, and none is anticipated as indicated below.